-Gabeba Baderoon (1969-)
+Gabeba Baderoon (1969-)'

 Born in Port Elizabeth, Baderoon is a poet and academic.
-She graduated with a PhD from the University of Cape Town, and currently teaches Women's Studies and African and African-American Studies at Pennsylvania State University.
-Her poetry has won numerous international and local awards, and she has held writing residencies in Italy and Norway.
-Known for her moving readings of her work, she has performed at many prestigious international literary festivals.
+She g;aduat~d from the University of Cape Town, and currently teaches Womens Studies h .': and African-American Studies at Pennsylvania State University.
+Her "poet?, ~s Iwoln numerous international and local awards, and h h held writing residenCles III ta y and Norway.
+Known for her moving readings of her work, she has per orme at many prestigious international literary festivals.

-War Triptych: Silence, Glory, Love
+WarTriptych: Silence, Glory, Love